NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/query_specification.md

 ## QEdge.constraints
 - If a KP server receives any QEdge.constraints, it MUST only return edges that are compatible with the constraints.
-If a KP server receives a query that contains QEdge constraints that it does not support yet, it MUST return an empty response.
+If a KP server receives a query that contains QEdge constraints that it does not support yet, it MUST immediately respond with an error Code "UnsupportedConstraint" and list all the specified constraints that it does not support.
 - If a KP server receives any QEdge.constraints.qualifiers, it MUST NOT return any edges that don't have qualifiers.
 - If an ARA server receives any QEdge.constraints, it MUST relay all